 I was charged with a DUI, and the prosecution had no evidence, and finally dropped the charges 18 months later.
 However, they said they would only drop the charges after i signed a waiver.
 Isn't that extortion?

 No, this is no extortion.
 This is typically something the prosecution will do to keep you from bringing a suit against them at a later date.
 It is perfectly a good trade off -- "We won't sue you if you don't sue us..."
-If the prosecution tried to, at a later date, bring charges against you for...Read more »
+If the prosecution tried to, at a later date, bring...Read more »

 In most cases, you cannot sue a municipality because of governmental immunity.
 Additionally, even if you attempted to sue the city, they could turn around and prosecute you for the DUI.
 You entered into a contract that you would not sue them if they did not sue you.
 Because there was a legally...Read more »